panoramicdata/Toggl.Api/README.md

 ## Description

-This is a .NET Standard 2.0 library for the Toggl API.
+This is a .NET 8.0 library for the Toggl API.

 v9 support is provided in alpha only.
 Many endpoints are currently missing.
 You pull requests are welcome!